CHRIS 180 Celebrates Most Successful Capital Campaign in Organization’s 37-Year History: Over $15 Million Raised

 By the time of the campaign’s official public launch in November 2017, more than $11 million had already been committed to the Turning Point campaign, signaling key support from philanthropic leaders in Atlanta as well as broad and significant support from CHRIS 180’s most important stakeholders.
 CHRIS 180’s Board of Directors stood behind the campaign with 100% participation.

 Funds raised by the campaign will build a new 20,000 square foot building, Center of Excellence for Training, Education, and Connections, to house the CHRIS Training Institute, CHRIS 180’s adoptions program and Keeping Families Together program, as well as administrative offices.
 Construction on the new Earthcraft certified building is already well underway.
-Other components of the campaign include earmarks for operating, sustainability, and maintenance reserve funds; four new Gateway Foster Homes, a new Integrated Healthcare Clinic, upgrades to existing apartment homes, and much more.
+Other components of the campaign include earmarks for operating, sustainability, and maintenance reserve funds; four new homes for children in foster care, a new Integrated Healthcare Clinic, upgrades to existing apartment homes and much more.

 As the campaign progressed, rising construction prices made it clear that the charitable goal of $13 million would not be enough to accomplish all of the campaign’s key objectives so CHRIS 180 embarked on a drive to secure New Markets Tax Credits to supplement charitable fundraising efforts.
 In the first quarter of 2018, CHRIS 180 closed on a New Markets Tax Credits deal with investors Primary Care Development Corporation, the Nonprofit Finance Fund, and SunTrust Community Capital to realize a financial benefit of more than $2.3 million.